piroor/webextensions-lib-configs/README.md

 # webextensions-lib-configs

-Provides ability to store/load configurations.
+Provides ability to store/load configurations, on Firefox 52 and later.

 By the [bug 1197346](https://bugzilla.mozilla.org/show_bug.cgi?id=1197346), now we don't have to do inter-sandboxes comunication to read/write configuration values.
 After the bug, this library is still effective to provide easy access for configuration values.